-Windows, external doors and joinery

-Repair category 2
+Windows, external doors and joinery Repair category 2 Notes There is some incomplete rubber sealant surrounding the rear doors.

-Notes The double glazed window units are of various ages and some may be reaching the end of their normal life expectancy.
-There are no trickle vents fitted to the majority of the windows.
-The seal has been breached in one of the units.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals are particularly prone to unexpected failure.

 External decorations

 Repair category 1

-Notes The decoration is adequate.
+Notes No significant defects.